micmejia/bible-dump/AMPC/1 Peter/1 Pet 3.md

-For Christ [the Messiah Himself] died for sins once [^f]for all, the Righteous for the unrighteous (the Just for the unjust, the Innocent for the guilty), that He might bring us to God.
+For Christ [the Messiah Himself] died for sins once for all, the Righteous for the unrighteous (the Just for the unjust, the Innocent for the guilty), that He might bring us to God.
 In His human body He was put to death, but He was made alive in the spirit,